-Like all the other children of View Port turning five years old during 1997 Gordie is heading off to school in the first week of February.
+Like all of the other children of View Port turning five years old during 1997 Gordie is going off to school in the first week of February.
 The event isn’t as big a shock for him as it is for many others.
-He’s grown up in a clan residence with lots of cousins and siblings and he’s very used to being with large numbers of other children.
-He has several cousins starting school with him as well as a number of friends from around the town.
-His parents believe in socialising all their children and have kept him involved with community activities relevant to his age group from his birth.
-So he knows a great number of the town children from the playground in the town square and other pre-school activities.
+He’s grown up in a clan residence with lots of cousins and siblings, so he’s very used to being with large numbers of other children.
+He has several cousins starting school with him, as well as a number of friends from around the town.
+His parents believe in socialising all of their children, and they’ve kept him involved with community activities relevant to his age group from his birth.
+So he knows a great number of the town children from the playground in the town square, and the other pre-school activities.

-The first few days of school are a bit hectic for everyone while they get used to where everything is and school routines.
-As is his nature he spends a lot of time finding the children who’re very nervous or new to the area and introducing them to the other kids.
+The first few days of school are a bit hectic for everyone while they get used to where everything is and the school routines.
+As is his nature Gordie spends a lot of time finding the children who’re very nervous or new to the area then introducing them to the other kids.
 He helps many to settle into the new routines.
-By the end of the first week most children have worked out some basic friendship groups, but many are still in the ‘getting to know you’ stage.
-By the fifth week everyone is settled in with new playground friendships and routines becoming evident.
+By the end of the first week of school most of the children have worked out some friendship groups, but many are still in the ‘getting to know you’ stage.
+By the fifth week everyone is settled in with new playground friendships, and routines are becoming evident.

-He notices Peter and Alistair swap their sandwiches and start eating.
-Alistair is half way through his third bite of lunch when he convulses and falls to the ground, he thrashes about.
+Gordie notices Peter and Alistair swap their sandwiches and start eating.
+Alistair is halfway through his third bite of lunch when he convulses and falls to the ground, he thrashes about.
 His face is already visibly swelling up.
-Jumping up, Gordie yells for the adult supervisor.
-Janice runs over and stares at Alistair.
-She kneels down and tries to hold him still, and Gordie asks, “What’s wrong?”
+Gordie jumps up and yells for the adult supervisor.
+Janice runs over, and stares at Alistair.
+She kneels down and tries to hold him still.
+Gordie asks, “What’s wrong?”

 Janice replies, “I don’t know, it could be an epileptic seizure.
 I just don’t know.”

-There are no other adults in the immediate area and the next sure place for an adult is a few minutes’ walk away.
+There are no other adults in the immediate area, and the next sure place for an adult is a few minutes’ walk away.
 True to his training, Gordie does the best thing he can do right now.
-He pulls out his pocket radio communicator and hits the emergency alert.
+He pulls out his pocket radio communicator and he hits the emergency alert.
 He waits for an answer.
-All the members of his family have one these communicators.
+All of the members of his family have one these communicators.

 Jenny Smith is the radio operator in Clay Comm (the Claymore Command Communications Centre) on listening watch of the civilian emergency alert channel when the call signal beep occurs.
-She hits the button to initiate the triangulation of the call’s origin and responds, “Clay Comm Emergency Desk, go ahead.”
+She hits the button to initiate the triangulation of the call’s origin as she responds, “Clay Comm Emergency Desk, go ahead.”

-The communication protocols are kept simple on this channel as they know they’ll be dealing with youngsters and civilians not trained in the proper protocols.
+The communication protocols are kept simple on this channel because they know they’ll be dealing with youngsters and civilians not trained in the proper protocols.
 But Gordie is well-trained in this area.
-On hearing a response, he says, “Falcon Nine, medical emergency, View Port Primary School, East Playground.
+On hearing a response he says, “Falcon Nine, medical emergency, View Port Primary School, East Playground.
 Code blue, code blue.”

 Jenny replies, “Copy, medical emergency View Port Primary School, code blue.
 Help is on the way.”
 Having seen Jenny react to a message the shift supervisor links in.
 As soon as she hears the words ‘medical emergency’ she’s contacting the medical response team.
-They’re quick off the mark and are half out the door in their ambulance before she can tell them where to go.
+They’re quick off the mark and are halfway out of the garage door in their ambulance before she can tell them where to go.

 The ambulance is dashing through the town of View Port at high speed with its siren screaming.
 Arriving at the eastern side of the school concerned they exit the ambulance and head for the group of concerned looking people.
 The medical technicians are carrying everything they can think may be needed.
 Even with this heavy load the three people in the crew of paramedics are fast to race across the grounds to the scene of the emergency.

-On seeing the ambulance arrive Gordie orders all the children back from the adult and child on the ground.
+On seeing the ambulance arrive Gordie orders all of the other children back from the adult and child on the ground.
 They move back to give the ambulance crew room to work in.

-Janice is fighting hard to hold Alistair still, while she keeps saying, “I don’t know what it is, I don’t know!”
+Janice is fighting hard to hold Alistair still while she keeps saying, “I don’t know what it is, I don’t know!”
 Her voice is almost hysterical in its sound.
-The boy’s face and arms are very puffy and he’s beginning to choke when the ambulance crew reach them.
+The boy’s face and arms are very puffy and he’s beginning to choke when the three paramedics reach them.

-One starts attaching sensors while another is breaking open cases to get equipment, and the third says, "Anyone see what happened?”
+One starts attaching sensors while another is breaking open cases to get equipment, and the third asks, “Did anyone see what happened?”